 Qualifying for a mortgage is likely going to be one the biggest financial hurdles in your lifetime.
-If you have poor credit or are otherwise unable to meet a lender’s requirements to get a mortgage, then getting someone to co-sign your mortgage could be the way to go.
+If you know that your credit is less than perfect, or if you have already met with a lender and found out that you don’t meet their requirements to be approved for a mortgage, then finding someone to co-sign your mortgage could be the way to go.

-If your mortgage lender allows non-occupant co-borrowers on loans, applying for a mortgage with a cosigner can help you meet the lender’s basic qualifications.
+If your mortgage lender allows individuals who will not live in the home and co-borrowers on loans, applying for a mortgage with a co-signer can help you meet the lender’s basic qualifications.

 What is a co-signer?

-A cosigner is someone who doesn’t have an interest in your property, yet they can help you qualify for a loan because their income and assets are taken into consideration when the application goes through underwriting.
-A cosigner strengthens your home loan application because this person promises to pay the loan if you can’t.
+A co-signer is someone who can help you qualify for a loan because their assets and income are taken into consideration.
+A co-signer is someone who will be responsible for the loan if you can’t pay it back.
 Basically, if you’re not a strong enough applicant on your own and you need someone else who has a better track record to support your application, this is person or persons would be considered a co-signer.

 Lender’s look for co-signers who can make up where the primary applicant is lacking; a suitable co-signer has to look good where the main borrower doesn’t.
 In other words, if the primary applicant has weak credit, then the co-signers credit has to be strong.
-If the primary applicant’s soft spot is their debt or income, then the co-signer has to be strong in those areas.
+If the primary applicant’s trouble area is their debt or income, then the co-signer has to be strong in those areas.

-A cosigner is also beneficial if you’re self-employed.
+A co-signer is also beneficial if you are self-employed.
 As a self-employed borrower, you need at least two years of profitable income.
-But even with this information, it can be harder to qualify for a mortgage.
-If you write off too many expenses on your tax return, it can appear as if you earn less on paper.
-Since the bank also uses your cosigner’s income for qualification purposes, the higher income helps you purchase sooner.
+Individuals who are self-employed with great credit still might have a difficult time qualifying for a mortgage.
+If a self-employed person writes off too many expenses on their taxes it can look like the person earns less than they actually do.
+If a self-employed person uses a co-signer, similar to those who do not have enough credit or poor credit, the co-signer’s income is used for qualification purposes and the higher income helps you purchase sooner.

 Information for the co-signer